EdDataScienceEES/tutorial-Abigail-Louise/index.md

 # 6) Communicating model results
 ```

 Next, we will set the working directory and load required packages.
-Here we will load the `tidyverse` package, which includes many helpful packages for data manipulation and data visualisation, such as  `dplyr`, `tidyr`and`ggplot2`.
-We will also used the package `broom` for tidying model outputs.
+The packages we will load are
+- `tidyverse`: This package includes many helpful packages for data manipulation and data visualisation, such as  `dplyr`, `tidyr`and`ggplot2`.
+- `broom`: For tidying model outputs
+- `grid`: For customising detailed visualisations and improving layouts
+- `gridExtra`: For combining multiple plots into one figure and arranging figures

 ```r